cap-js/docs/tools/lint/meta/auth-restrict-grant-service.md

 ## Rule Details

-`@restrict.grant` on service level and for bound/unbound actions and functions is limited to grant: '*'.
+`@restrict.grant` on service level and for bound/unbound actions and functions is limited to `grant: '*'`.

 ### Examples